wggRobotic/.github/profile/README.md

-# Welcome
+---
-Welcome to the Github account of the robotics team from Willibald Gluck Gymnasium Neumarkt (Germany).
+# Welcome to the Github account of the robotics team from Willibald Gluck Gymnasium Neumarkt (Germany).
+---